-- Explain acceptable accounting and disclosure practices for a variety of current liabilities and contingencies. - Calculate and account for long term debt instruments such as bonds. - Assess the characteristics, advantages and disadvantages of the corporate form of business enterprise and explain various related accounting issues such as, cash and stock dividends, stock splits and appropriation of retained earnings. - Discuss accounting issues related to dilutive securities, such as stock options, and calculate earnings per share. - Understand investment-related accounting issues. - Assess the impact of income tax laws on financial statements and understand related accounting issues. - Calculate the cost of pension plans and discuss the related accounting issues. - Identify the issues of accounting for leases. - Understand the types and accounting issues of accounting changes and correction of errors.
+- Understand and apply acceptable accounting and disclosure practices for a variety of current liabilities and contingencies. - Understand how to calculate and account for long term debt instruments such as bonds. - Assess the characteristics, advantages and disadvantages of the corporate form of business enterprise and explain various related accounting issues such as, cash and stock dividends, stock splits and appropriation of retained earnings. - Discuss accounting issues related to dilutive securities, such as stock options, and calculate earnings per share. - Understand and apply investment-related accounting principles. - Assess the impact of income tax laws on financial statements and understand related accounting issues. - Measure the cost of pension plans and discuss the related accounting issues. - Understand and apply the lease accounting principles. - Understand the types and accounting issues of accounting changes and correction of errors.